 ERROR: cannot delete from table "polardb_test" because it does not have a replica identity and publishes deletes HINT: To enable deleting from the table, set REPLICA IDENTITY using ALTER TABLE.

 FULL.
 For example, when you use Data Transmission Service (DTS) to synchronize data, comply with this rule.

-PolarDB-O provides the following two methods for you to change the replica identities of tables
+PolarDB O Edition provides the following two methods for you to change the replica identities of tables to

 - Run the following command to change the replica identity of an existing table to

 ALTER TABLE <table_name> REPLICA IDENTITY FULL;

 - Specify the

 polar_create_table_with_full_replica_identityparameter as on to set the default replica identity of a newly created table to